 The vast majority of our clients have a skin type that falls into what we would consider a normal range.
 However, there are a number of different skin types and conditions that require special accommodations which may affect the price of your treatment plan.

-Excessively dry, flaky skin; older skin; severe acne; moles; damaged skin; or highly sensitive skin may necessitate extra time and care.
+- Excessively dry, flaky skin; older skin; severe acne; moles; damaged skin; or highly sensitive skin may necessitate extra time and care.

-Extremely thick skin might also require extra treatment time; the thicker the skin, the more pressure is needed in order for the needles to penetrate through to the deeper layers.
+- Extremely thick skin might also require extra treatment time; the thicker the skin, the more pressure is needed in order for the needles to penetrate through to the deeper layers.
 Thinner skin requires less pressure on the pen, which allows for a quicker hand motion and shortens the overall treatment time.

 New skin may also affect the procedure.
 Let your technician at Hairline Ink know if you’ve recently received a hair transplant.
 Sometimes collagen forms at the site of the new grafts, which makes the skin very soft and act like a sponge when the pigment is injected in that area.
-Micropigmentation and hair transplant procedures can be a very effective combination, but just be sure to consult with your technician to discuss time and technique to achieve optimal results.
+Scalp Micropigmentation and hair transplant procedures can be a very effective combination, but just be sure to consult with your technician to discuss time and technique to achieve optimal results.

+The presence of scarring may also require special time and consideration from a technician at Hairline Ink.
 Since hair does not grow over scar tissue, and micropigmentation is meant to mimic natural hair stubble, other accommodations must be made.

 Camouflage Ink “fades” the scar by first blending the discoloration into the surrounding skin before moving forward with our standard micropigmentation procedure to give the appearance of natural hair growth, as if the scar was never even there.

-To find out more about micropigmentation and scar camouflage click here.
+To find out more about micropigmentation and scar camouflage click here!

 Hair Density and Style